 With handwriting activated you will see a little icon pop up all over the place.
-It shows up when you are saving a file or renaming something on your computer.
+It shows up whenever you can type something because your computer knows you can also write it as well.
+You'll even see it when you're saving a file!

 Clicking on the little icon will bring up the Tablet PC Input Panel so you can write the new name of the file.